wall-garden/.github/profile/readme.md

 ## Build instructions

-- Cut the bars to required size and angle,
+- Cut the bars to required size,
-- Build the structure,
+- Build the mechanical structure,
+- Dig holes in plexiglass,
+- Plant peppers.

 More details will be given here soon ... [instructions.md](instructions.md)